unkcpz/tatzelwurm/DESIGN.md

 The actioner in AiiDA context is the CLI or the API to communicate with the backend when a task state requires to be changed.
 Typically, here is how a task from it is generated to it is being run at "worker".
 Firstly, user create an AiiDA "Process" (`ProcessFunction`, `CalcJob` or `WorkChain`), in the context here we call it a "task".
-The task object is store into the task pool.
+The task object is stored in the task pool.
-At the same time, a message is send through the message broker and taken by a worker that there is a task to be proceeded.
+At the same time, a message is sent through the message broker and message is taken by a worker so the worker knows there is a task to be proceeded.
-Finally, the worker construct the task from task pool and run it.
+Finally, the worker construct the task from task pool and run it in its event loop.

 The task consists of its state and how it will involve over the time, so when it just created the task is in its initial state.
 The real entity of the task is stored in the task pool, which in the AiiDA context it is the persistent data storage i.e database + disk-objectstore.